-When Constitution sailed on her first cruise, her tops, those platforms at the upper end of each of her lower masts, carried a powerful armament designed to rain down terror onto her enemies’ decks.
+When USS Constitution sailed on its first cruise, the tops, those platforms at the upper end of each of the lower masts, carried a powerful armament designed to rain down terror onto the enemies’ decks.
 In July 1798, the ship’s log records that “our carpenters are mounting the carronades in the tops,” and there exists a receipt from Timothy Hall to Navy Agent Henry Jackson for “eight hundred Cannisters for the Carranads [sic] of the Tops of the United States Frigate Constitution.”

 A “carronade” was a short, relatively light piece of ordnance capable of throwing a heavy ball at short ranges.
 When loaded with grape or canister rounds, they made deadly effective anti-personnel weapons.

-But the carronade was a relatively new weapon, devised by the British in the 1770s.
-Constitution would not be armed with large-caliber carronades on her spar deck until 1804, and it took another four years before she received a full complement of twenty 32-pounder carronades.
+But the carronade was a relatively new weapon, devised by the British in the 1770s.1 Constitution would not be armed with large-caliber carronades on the ship’s spar deck until 1804, and it took another four years before it received a full complement of twenty 32-pounder carronades.
 What then, were these “carronades for the tops”?
 Since they were mounted high in the rigging, they had to be a fairly small, light weapons.

 A letter from Secretary of War James McHenry to Captain Samuel Nicholson in April 1798 reveals who made these pieces, and at the same time leads us down the path to figuring out what they looked like: